Alabama State Subsidy Profile

 21. Can adoptive parents ask to change an adoption assistance agreement?

 Adoptive parents can make a request for a change in the adoption assistance agreement at any time when there is a change in the family’s circumstances or the child’s needs.
 Professional documentation supporting the requested change is required, if appropriate.
 Requests for change must be in writing to the Program Manager, Office of Permanency (see question 20 for contact information).

 22. What steps does a family go through to appeal an adoption assistance decision in Alabama?

 Adoptive parents have the right to request a fair hearing to review any DHR decision affecting the receipt of their child's adoption assistance benefits.
 Parents request a fair hearing by writing to:

 Alabama Department of Human Resources

 Montgomery, AL 36130-4000

 After a request for a fair hearing is received, it is forwarded to the state administrative hearings office.
-The hearings office will then send a notice giving the date, time, and place of the hearing.
-This notice will be sent at least 10 days before the hearing.
+At least 10 days before a scheduled hearing, the hearings office will then send a notice giving the date, time, and place of the hearing.
 The notice also will explain what to do if parents cannot come to the hearing as scheduled.
 Parents may bring witnesses, friends, relatives, or a lawyer to help present their case.
 The hearing officer will record the hearing so that the facts are taken down correctly.
 The hearing officer will listen to both sides but will not make a decision at the hearing.
 Parents will receive a written decision in the mail, from the hearing authority, within 90 days of the hearing.
 The written decision will explain to parents how to ask for an administrative appeal if they do not agree with the decision.